 Why do we ask to see this document?

 The masterplan report should outline the proposed staged future growth of the campus.
-Access to this as part of the design assurance (DA) process provides us assurances that the project design team has considered and responded to the relevant site conditions, goals, and future campus planning aspirations.
+Access to this as part of the design assurance (DA) process provides us assurances that the project design team has considered and responded to the relevant site conditions, goals, and future planning aspirations for the campus.

 When do we expect to see this document?